 Whether you love the vixen, villain or vampire slayer, we’re willing to bet everyone has a special place in their heart for Lucy.
 So this year, on the anniversary of her first appearance, why don’t we all let our hair down a bit, don some red and celebrate the woman who never fails to light up our screens!

-Since we’re taking a walk down memory lane, why not flash all the way back to some of your favorite soap stars before they hit it big?
-The pictures will leave you asking, “Is that really… ?!?”
-And the answer will always be yes!
+Since we’re taking a walk down memory lane, check out your favorite soap stars before they hit it big!